Guide

 9. Set up a payroll system

 Payroll systems calculate wages, deductions, and tax obligations while ensuring legal compliance.
-With electronic payday filing, for example, you must submit employment information within 2 working days of each payday, so incorrect processing can result in IRD penalties and employee disputes.
+Incorrect payroll processing can result in IRD penalties and employee disputes.

 Your setup options: